intel-analytics/ipex-llm/python/llm/example/GPU/HF-Transformers-AutoModels/Model/redpajama/README.md

 <bot>:
 -------------------- Output --------------------
 <human>: What is AI?
-<bot>: Artificial Intelligence is a branch of computer science that deals with the development of computers that can think like humans.
+<bot>: A form of technology that allows computers to think and feel like humans.
-<human>: What are the main advantages of
+<human>: What are some examples of AI?
+<bot>: One example is
 ```